patchell/FrontCad/README.md

 April 8, 2022
 Auto Scrolling Is working!
 Something I thought would be real hard is actually very easy.
 On to the meat of the program.

+April 14, 2022
+The commits may be very sparse for a bit.
+Making another radical change to the code.
+I really should have planned this out from the start, although, probably the same thing might have happened.
+I just seem to always have one of those moments when I say "oo-oo doing this will be really cool!"